Nareshix/rsql/rsql/src/note.md

 replace all expect and unwrap with  proper error hadnling

 for some of the opeartions involving strings i added -1 which cause sqlite (internally) to perform O(n) operation to extract the string which could be avoided if i give it the length beforehand (O(1))

+have a execute_all feature with mulitp;le sql statement